 Please be sure to feed you new dragon the right sized food.
 Greens and insects should NOT BE BIGGER THAN THE SPACE BETWEEN THE DRAGONS EYES.
 The dragon can choke on large food items.
 Babies and Juveniles are fed 60 % Mustard greens , 20 % Collard greens cut very thin with 20 % grated yellow squash with peel on all mixed together...

-Babies eat Lots of crickets, NO MEAL worms to dragons under 10 inches.
+Babies eat Lots of crickets, NO MEAL ever.
 They can get impacted and die on those things.
-We don't feed meal worms at all here , EVER.
+We don't feed meal worms at all here .
 If you still have any questions feel free to ask.
 Better to be safe than Sorry.